Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Experiments

-We also investigate the effectiveness of our training design choices.
-We mainly focus on the effectiveness of our training sample selection scheme and the two-stage training by considering three training settings: \begin{enumerate}[nosep] \item Two Stage training with domain Expansion but with Random Sampling. \item Only the first ROA estimation stage with Zubov inspired sampling and domain expansion. \item Only CEGIS and domain expansion, no ROA estimation stage. \end{enumerate} We then investigate the success rate of these three training schemes under different verification schemes with two higher dimensional systems Cartpole and 2D quadrotor.
-The overall result can be found in table~\ref{tab:ablation}.
-We can found that without our careful design, neither training Scheme 1 or Scheme 3 can yield any verifiable result.
+\textbf{Ablation Studies:} We also investigate the effectiveness of our training design choices.
+We mainly focus on the effectiveness of our training sample selection scheme and the two-stage training by considering three training settings: \begin{enumerate}[nosep] \item Two Stage training with domain expansion but with \emph{random sampling}. \item \emph{Only the first ROA estimation stage} with Zubov inspired sampling and domain expansion. \item \emph{Only CEGIS} and domain expansion, no ROA estimation stage. \end{enumerate} We then investigate the success rate of these three training schemes under different evaluations with two higher dimensional systems Cartpole and 2D quadrotor.
+The overall result can be found in Table~\ref{tab:ablation}.
+We can found that without our careful design choices, neither training Scheme 1 or Scheme 3 can yield any verifiable result.
 However, with our designed ROA estimation stage, even without CEGIS our trained controller and Lyapunov function can robustly pass the trajectory-based verification.
+Then together with CEGIS stage, our full training pipeline consistently yields controller/Lyapunov function that can be either formally verified or pass the PGD attack evaluation.